 Grading policies are detailed in the Faculty Handbook.
 It is your responsibility to become familiar with these policies.
 In general, grading policies are:

 Grades given for credit-bearing classes are A, A-, B+, B, B-, C+, C, C- and F (for failing work).
 Ds are not awarded for graduate work.
 Students may not take required courses pass (P)/no-pass (N), except for their 590 (capstone/thesis) course.
 Grades may not be changed except in cases of errors in calculating grades.
 If a student has not yet turned in all the required work, only a grade of Y (incomplete) or F may be given and later changed.
+An X grade is not applicable to graduate students.
 Please let SCS know immediately if you are pressured in any way to alter a grade.

 Grades given for credit-bearing courses are: A, A-, B+, B, B-, C+, C, C-, D, F. As there are no fixed guidelines, computing of grades left to discretion of the instructor to formulate a fair grading scale.
 You are asked to retain graded papers and examinations that have not been returned to students for at least six months following the end of the quarter.
 Assignment of a grade of X or Y requires submission of the Y Authorized Incomplete and X Unauthorized Incomplete forms.
 See the Faculty Handbook for details.